sandeepvalapi/DevOps/README.md

 DevOps is a way of thinking and acting that buiilds on Agile and Lean Thinking to bring additional speed to deliver technology with greater stability, quality and security

+DevOps is not a product, nor a method

 ## CALMS